 Predictive marketing.
 Or perhaps predictive analytics?
 Nah, it’s all about machine learning.
 Data-driven marketing, you know, with big data and all that.
-Really now?

 Big names (and big gains?)